 Conducting the Investigation.
 The aim of every investigation is to determine certain basic facts: what happened, who the alleged harasser(s) were, where and when the incident took place, how the complainant's work was affected, whether anyone else witnessed the incident, whether the incident was isolated or part of a continuing practice, what the reaction of the complainant was, how the complainant has been affected, whether the complainant has talked to anyone else about the incident and whether there is any documentation of the incident.
 The adequacy of an investigation will be judged on the facts and circumstances of each situation.

 Interview with the Complainant.
-The initial interview with the complainant should establish as to each alleged incident of harassment:
+During the initial interview with the complainant, the interviewer should prepare a list of open-ended questions to establish as to each alleged incident of harassment:

 - When and where the incident occurred;